Beta function (physics)

+History

 Scale invariance

-If the beta functions of a quantum field theory vanish, usually at particular values of the coupling parameters, then the theory is said to be scale-invariant.
+If the beta functions of a quantum field theory (QFT) vanish, usually at particular values of the coupling parameters, then the theory is said to be scale-invariant.
 Almost all scale-invariant QFTs are also conformally invariant.
 The study of such theories is conformal field theory.

 The coupling parameters of a quantum field theory can run even if the corresponding classical field theory is scale-invariant.
 In this case, the non-zero beta function tells us that the classical scale invariance is anomalous.

 Examples

 Beta functions are usually computed in some kind of approximation scheme.
 An example is perturbation theory, where one assumes that the coupling parameters are small.
 One can then make an expansion in powers of the coupling parameters and truncate the higher-order terms (also known as higher loop contributions, due to the number of loops in the corresponding Feynman graphs).

 Here are some examples of beta functions computed in perturbation theory: